Book an Appointment

 • Lawyers

-Any lawyer who claims to be a Canadian immigration lawyer should be able to provide proof of their qualifications.
+Any Consultant who claims to be a Canadian immigration Consultant should be able to provide proof of their qualifications.
 For instance, you can find Attorney Renaud Dery on the Barreau du Québec website, which is an indication that he is within the province of Québec and authorized by the law society.
 For a complete list of provincial and territorial law societies, visit the government webpage ‘Find out if your representative is authorized.

 • Immigration Consultants